All Episodes

 Prison, prison, prison.

-Heads must roll for all this, and yet nothing's going to happen.
+Heads must roll for all of this, and yet nothing's going to happen.

-And now three Floridians are dead, despite the fact that they probably never wanted this to happen.
+And now three Floridians are dead, despite the fact they probably didn't ever want this to happen.

 Again, that person has no authority to rescind this guy's license.